blackmirag3/Classify/docs/DeveloperGuide.md

 #### Design Considerations

-In order to ensure the proper usage of OOP principles (such as encapsulation), we have segregated the 3 classes to read,store and handle the data.
+In order to ensure the proper usage of OOP principles (such as encapsulation), we have segregated the 3 classes to read, store and handle the data.

 Moreover, the regex used to separate the different types of data in the file type have been chosen in a way which would not affect normal user operation needs.
-If the user chooses to use the banned characters, the input parser would replace them, as shown below:
+If the user chooses to use the banned characters, the input parser would reject the input.

 Banned characters:
 `#`,`~` and `-`

-- `#` changes to ` `.
-- `~` changes to ` `.
-- `-` changes to `_`.

 This will prevent the user from messing with the way the program reads and writes to the text files, preventing corruption of the database due to improper usage.